craigprotzel/Mashups/README.md

 * Code Examples - [DOWNLOAD](https://dl.dropboxusercontent.com/u/9648298/Server_Node_Express.zip)

 ##### Discussion - Final Project Due Class 12 (08/14)
-* Create a single web page experience that leverages the skills and technologies learned in this course.
+* Create a single web page experience that combines data from at least one public web API and data stored in your own databse.
 Your final project MUST be uploaded to the web before class and it MUST incorporate each of the following elements:
   * a public web API as a data source
   * a client-side js library other than jQuery
   * server-side code (i.e. Node-Express)